 Heat is a product of the body converting food into energy during exercise.
 The extra heat can cause body temperature to rise.
 Body temperature is also affected by external factors such as air temperature.
 To maintain homeostasis in a human, temperature should be around 98.6 degrees.
 Sweat is the body’s natural cooling system.
 It works when blood vessels in the skin allow more blood flow to the surface of the body where it disperses heat.
 The respiratory system also pitches in by allowing the body to breathe out warm air.

 During physical exertion, the body needs to maintain a constant supply of oxygen in the cells to support the working muscles.
-This could require 15 to 25 percent more oxygen, than when the muscles are in a resting state.
-A normal resting respiratory rate is between 60-100 bpm, but elevated significantly with exercise.
-This is why it is common to breathe more rapidly during a workout session.
-If respiratory rate could not properly adjust to fulfill the required amount of oxygen, fainting could be the result.
+This could require 15 to 25 percent more oxygen than when the muscles are in a resting state.
+A normal resting respiratory rate is between 60-100 bpm but can elevate significantly with exercise.
+This is why rapid breathing is common during a workout session.
+If a person’s respiratory rate is unable to adjust to fulfill the required amount of oxygen, fainting could be the result.

 During exercise, nutrient and energy delivery needs to be executed at an increased rate.
 This causes blood pressure to rise.
 Changes in blood pressure are routinely made to direct appropriate amounts of oxygen and nutrients to specific parts of the body.
-During exercise additional oxygen will need to be supplied to skeletal muscles so blood delivery to these muscles is increased.
+During exercise, additional oxygen needs to be supplied to skeletal muscles, so blood delivery to these muscles is increased.
 The blood pressure of an athlete is typically lower than that of a sedentary person.

 “When I train I create serenity and I produce oxygen in my blood.
 It helps me to think better and relax.” -Jean Claude Van Damme

 The body requires water to maintain normal temperature and blood volume.
 The average adult human body is 50-65% water and depends on that make-up to activate survival tactics when things get tough.
-This is one of the reasons dehydration tactics for making weight in combat sports has become more regulated.
+This is one of the reasons dehydration methods for making weight in combat sports has become more regulated.
 Decreasing fluid intake can also decrease blood volume.
 This can cause the body to overheat.
-It can impair muscle strength and endurance.
-And ultimately, decreased alertness in crucial moments.
+It can also impair muscle strength and endurance.
+And ultimately, decreased alertness during crucial moments.

 Blood Glucose Levels